sodadata/docs/soda-cl/anomaly-detection.md

 ## Anomaly detection check results
 <!--Linked to UI, access Shlink-->

-Because the anomaly detection check requires at least four data points before it can start detecting what counts as an anomalous measurement, your first few scans  yield a `[NOT EVALUATED]` check result that indicates that Soda does not have enough historical data to be able to detect an anomaly.
+Because the anomaly detection check requires at least four measurements before it can start detecting what counts as an anomalous measurement, your first few scans  yield a `[NOT EVALUATED]` check result that indicates that Soda does not have enough historical data to be able to detect an anomaly.

 ```shell
 Soda Library 1.0.x